Part 1 FRCOphth Candidate tips

 - Paper 2- 2 hour, 90 Multiple Choice Questions (MCQ).
 Single best answer out of four.

 What to expect on the day

-Log in for your online exam at least 30 minutes before with photographic ID.
-Registration, ID and system check will begin 30 minutes in advance of the scheduled examination start time.
+Log in for your online exam at the designated start time with photographic ID.
+Registration, ID and system check will be completed before the exam starts.
 There is an hour break between each paper.

 In February 2016, the Examinations Committee agreed to release sample MCQ questions from both the Part 1 and Part 2 FRCOphth question banks: